anupambiswas/CUDAworks/proj_1/README.txt

 This project deals with a 2D heat transfer problem for square domain.
 The code studies the computation speeds for CPU and GPU.

 The side of the square domain is divided in N parts.
-The length of each such part is given by dx (set equal to 0.001 as a macro).
+Hence the total number of divisions for the entire square domain is N * N. The length of each such part is given by dx (set equal to 0.001 as a macro).

 The boundary conditions are given by trigonometric functions.
 A source term for each spatial position is also taken into account.